Scientific Diving Authorization Procedure

 The SPMC standards for scientific diving manual describes training for the non-diver applicant, previously not certified for diving, and equivalency for the recreationally certified diver.
 The SPMC diving program does not train non-divers but rather simply verifies training.
 Applicants for scientific diver certification are encouraged to obtain recreational training for general, advanced, and rescue SCUBA before applying to the program.
 However, applicants with deficient training may be considered to enter the program at the scientific diver in training permit level therefore allowing them to dive with a lead scientific diver.

-The DCB will evaluate diving requests on a case-by-case basis, using the criteria of the SPMC standards for scientific diving.
+The Diving Control Board (DCB) will evaluate diving requests on a case-by-case basis, using the criteria of the SPMC standards for scientific diving.

 - All applicants requiring SPMC support must submit a SPMC research application form specifying the nature of the diving activity and its relationship to their approved activities at SPMC.

 - If the applicant is a scientific diver through another AAUS organizational member, a letter of reciprocity from that program's dive safety officer must be provided.